fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, using sequelize ORM Fetching Data
+# Day 2 Backend, using sequelize ORM Update data method Patch

-ORM for Fetch Data, without Auth and Token, or password hash
+ORM for Updating user data, without Auth and Token, or password hash

+Using request through postman, in body with json.